matiasAguirreE/project-sumobot/README.md

 ## Acknowledgments

 We would like to thank the Universidad de Chile and our professors for their guidance and support throughout this project.
-We also appreciate the open-source community
+We also appreciate the open-source community.